 Taking birth control pills provides several benefits beyond pregnancy prevention.
 Hormonal contraceptives are known to regulate menstrual cycles, alleviate menstrual cramps, and manage various medical conditions like polycystic ovary syndrome (PCOS).
 However, like any medical intervention, they come with possible side effects that individuals need to be aware of and navigate wisely.

-Birth control pills come in two types, combined oral contraceptives, and progesterone-only forms.
-Progesterone-only pills are not used very often as they are reserved for special circumstances.
-Therefore the combined pills will be the focus of this discussion.
+Birth control pills come in two types, combined oral contraceptives and progesterone-only forms.
+Progesterone-only pills are not often used as they are reserved for special circumstances.
+Therefore, combination birth control pills will be the focus of this discussion.